-The Positive and Negative Space Reversal Collage is great for 4th-8th grades.
-It can be made more complex & challenging with older students-explore the art of Notan.
-Make sure to emphasize safety using the Exacto Knives!
+The Positive and Negative Space Reversal Collage is an excellent lesson for 4th-8th grades.
+This project can be made more complex & challenging with older students-explore the art of Notan.
+For older students, make sure to emphasize safety using the Exacto Knives!
 Here’s a more challenging Notan Lesson for older students: Notan Expansion of the Square

 Notan: The Dark-Light Principle of Design (Dover Art Instruction)

 This is a great book that explains the history & meaning behind Notan.

 - Space: the area above, below, between & through objects in a piece of art.

 - Positive Space: the main shapes or forms (main objects or shapes) in an artwork